scottmillers/Terraform/aws/tiers/catalyst8000v/README.md

 ![Cisco Logo](images/cisco.png)
-# Cisco Catalyst 8000V SD-WAN on AWS
+# Proof of Concept - Cisco Catalyst 8000V SD-WAN on AWS

 ## Problem Statement
 -	We use the Cisco Catalyst 8000V SD-WAN to optimize TIERS network traffic